-Odessa Mama – Vegan taste of Odessa in the centre of Moscow3 min read
+Odessa Mama – Vegan taste of Odessa in the centre of Moscow

-In the centre of Moscow, not very far from Chistye Prudy lies a restaurant serving wholesome delicacies in an ambience that takes you to Black Sea.
-Moscow never disappoints me with its modern, hip and happening dining options and Odessa Mama is right up the alley.
-Odessa Mama brings culinary masterpieces of Odessa right in the centre of Moscow along with other traditional Slavic and Jewish dishes.
+In the center of Moscow, not very far from Chistye Prudy lies a restaurant serving wholesome delicacies in an ambiance that takes you to the Black Sea.
+Moscow never disappoints me with its modern, hip and happening dining options and Odessa Mama Moscow is right up the alley.
+Odessa Mama in Moscow brings culinary masterpieces of Odessa right in the center of Moscow along with other traditional Slavic and Jewish dishes.

-Odessa Mama had a great black sea themed ambience with both outdoor and indoor seating.
-We chose to sit outdoor.
-It had colourful patio style chairs as well as booths of cushioned benches.
-The food menu was packed with variety of dishes.
+Odessa Mama Moscow had a great black sea themed ambiance with both outdoor and indoor seating.
+We chose to sit outdoors.
+It had colorful patio-style chairs as well as booths of cushioned benches.
+The food menu was packed with a variety of dishes.
 Servers were polite, but they talked mostly to my friend in Russian and almost ignored my Russian, I guess I confused them.

-- Dachniy Ovoshchnoy Soup – Soup of Summerhouse vegetables (vegan if without sour crème) : Soup of home grown vegetables.
+- Dachniy Ovoshchnoy Soup – Soup of Summerhouse vegetables (vegan if without sour crème): Soup of homegrown vegetables.
 These vegetables are grown in summer houses also known as Dacha.
 Dacha is a very popular concept in Russia and former USSR.
-It is a seasonal or year round second home where people usually spend their time for leisure, summer retreat or growing fruits and vegetables or fishing.
+It is a seasonal or year-round second home where people usually spend their time on leisure, summer retreat or growing fruits and vegetables or fishing.
 The soup was very light and delicious, it comes with sour crème which is not vegan, but you can avoid the crème.
-It did not come with any bread therefore I ordered traditional Russian black bread.
+It did not come with any bread, therefore, I ordered traditional Russian black bread.

 - Chyorniy Hleb – Black bread: One of the most popular bread in Russia.
 It is made from rye and it is deeply associated with Russian traditions and culture as the saying goes: “Buckwheat porridge is our mother and rye bread is our father.”
 This was the first time I was trying this bread.
 It had an unusual taste, but still very delicious.

-May be I did not pay attention very well, but there was something unusual about the toilets in this restaurant.
+Maybe I did not pay attention very well, but there was something unusual about the toilets in this restaurant.
 It had a unisex toilet which can be used by many at the same time.
-As I entered I saw women inside and I thought may be I mistakenly entered wrong toilet, but they assured me that its all the same.
-I think it is very progressive and in right direction.
+As I entered I saw women inside and I thought maybe I mistakenly entered the wrong toilet, but they assured me that it’s all the same.
+I think it is very progressive and in the right direction.
 When in USA certain states are bringing bills to dictate who can use men’s or women’s room, Moscow is setting a great progressive example.

-If you are thinking of visiting Moscow, definitely add this restaurant in your bucket list.
+If you are thinking of visiting Moscow, definitely add Odessa Mama Moscow to your bucket list.
 If you have been to this place before, please share your thoughts and comments!
 Tired of eating in restaurants every day?
 Try vegan and vegetarian food in Russian stolovaya!

 Featured Image: Chistye Prudy by Flickr/5nap